5 Steps for a Data-Driven Online Marketing Strategy

 SEO and content marketing: Improving the quality and quantity of (unpaid) traffic to your website, usually through Google searches.
 Content marketing, such as articles and blogs written to reach top search results, typically accompanies SEO.

-Craft marketplace Etsy’s blog is full of articles showing you the best gifts, trends and easy, do-it-yourself (DIY) ideas to spruce up the home.
-[2].
+Craft marketplace Etsy’s blog contains easy, do-it-yourself (DIY) ideas to spruce up the home and gifts for friends or family [2].

-Pay-per-click (PPC): With pay-per-click, advertisers pay the publisher (search engines or web page owners) each time a visitor clicks an ad.

-Global footwear brand Converse increased online engagement with teenagers by using Google AdWords to target search terms such as “first day of summer,” “how to talk to girls,” and “how to kiss” [3].
+Global footwear brand Converse increased online engagement with teenagers by using Google AdWords to target search terms such as "first day of summer" and "spelling bee" [3].

 Display advertising: Display ads appear on websites or banner ads as text, images, and video, to link to a brand’s website so customers can learn about and buy products (or services).